-RTI2 (Response to Intervention)
+RTI (Response to Intervention)

 At the beginning of the school year, students in K-8th grade will be screened in both math and reading.
-Students that are determined to need remedial assistance will then begin the RTI2 program.
-Building on our strong program begun in 2008-2009, we will target students in the specific area of need.
+Students that are determined to need remedial assistance will then begin the RTI program.

-RTI2 has seen great success.
+RTI has seen great success.
 Through the process, if students are not making appropriate gains even with targeted assistance after several weeks of intervention, the student may be eligible for evaluation through special education services.